-I’m pretty well known for my Texas Sheet Cake Cookies but now look out, I’m making the cake too!
+I’m pretty well known for my Texas Sheet Cake Cookies but now lookout, I’m making the cake too!
 And who wouldn’t?
 It’s kinda perfect.
 Super soft and tender, and coated with a chocolaty icing!

 Texas Sheet Cake is the kind of cake you make straight out of the pantry too.
 You don’t need any special supplies, you don’t even need chocolate, just cocoa powder!
-So when life hands you a reason to make cake, you can make it easily!
+So when life hands you a reason to make cake, you can make it easier!

 Texas Sheet Cake is WEIRD too